phatina/python-lmiwbem/README.md

 **NOTE:** See the directory `examples`.

-There is major difference, when compared to PyWBEM: using LMIWBEM, it is possible to create and maintain a connection with a CIMOM:
+There is major difference when compared to PyWBEM: using LMIWBEM, it is possible to create and maintain a connection with a CIMOM:

 ``` python